MarkoUrbanistic/AIA/README.md

    python test_smoke.py
    ```

+## Configuration
+The agent reads a few environment variables when starting up:

+- `OFFLINE` – controls whether only local models are used.
+It defaults to
+  `true`, so the agent runs completely offline unless you explicitly set it to a
+  falsey value.
+- `ANTHROPIC_API_KEY` – when this variable is set, Open Interpreter can access
+  Anthropics models online.
+Provide a valid key and set `OFFLINE=false` if you
+  want to use cloud models.

 ## Temporary Patch for `Anthropic.__init__`
 This repository includes a `sitecustomize.py` file that monkey‑patches
 `Anthropic.__init__` to ignore the deprecated `proxies` parameter.
 Python will